 You can find many genius-themed movies about chess players, but this one, in particular, is fantastic because it is about a girl of color from Uganda.
 Growing up in the slums, Phiona is a 10-year-old who learns how to play chess from a missionary Robert Katende.

 She is a quick learner with a natural knack for the game and quickly becomes a top player.
-As she wins in competitions, she starts paving a way out of poverty for her family by playing chess.
-This movie is so great.
+As she wins competitions, she starts paving a way out of poverty for her family by playing chess.
+This film is so great.
 You can catch it streaming on Disney+ now.
+I wrote more about this picture in my list of movies with strong black female leads.

 Based on a true story.